polzlab/VirMAD/README.md

 1. Clone this repository to your local machine

+2. Download the required data from [Zenodo](https://zenodo.org/records/12548715). unzip the file and place the "models", "data", and "output" folders under the  VirMAD folder you just cloned

-2. Navigate to the repository directory:
+3. Navigate to the repository directory:
    ```
    cd VirMAD
    ```

-3. Create a conda environment named `VirMAD-env` with Python 3.10:
+4. Create a conda environment named `VirMAD-env` with Python 3.10:
    ```
    conda create --name VirMAD-env python=3.10
    ```

-4. Activate the `VirMAD-env` environment:
+5. Activate the `VirMAD-env` environment:
    ```
    conda activate VirMAD-env
    ```

-5. Install the required packages:
+6. Install the required packages:
    ```
    pip install -r requirements.txt
    ```